Kurukshetra (2000 film): Music

-The music is composed by Himesh Reshammiya.
+The music is composed by Himesh Reshammiya and Sukhwinder Singh.
+“Aap Ka Aana Dil Dhadkana” sets the romantic tone, featuring both instrumental and vocal versions.
+“Banthan Ke” is the energetic item number featuring Sukhwinder Singh & Sunidhi Chauhan.

 Reception

-Taran Adarsh wrote "On the whole, KURUKSHETRA is an engrossing good versus evil film that has all the masala to appeal to the masses ? winning performances, bravura dialogues and ample doses of action".
+Taran Adarsh wrote "On the whole, Kurukshetra is an engrossing good versus evil film that has all the masala to appeal to the masses ? winning performances, bravura dialogues and ample doses of action".
 Sharmila Taliculam of Rediff.com opined that "The violence is non-stop, unremitting, and at times, overdone to the point where you find yourself wishing it would end".
-Fultoo of Idlebrain.com said that the film "Could be missed".